-A Resignation Letter is an official document that states and communicates when your employment with an organization ends, whereas a resignation letter template is a prepared resignation letter that you can use to attain this purpose easily.
+A Resignation Letter is an official document that states and communicates when your employment with an organization ends, whereas a resignation letter template is a prepared letter that you can use to attain this purpose easily.

-When you decide to leave a position, it’s important to communicate this to your employer as soon as possible.
-But, of course, the best way is with a letter of resignation.
+When you decide to leave a position, itโs important to communicate this to your employer as soon as possible.
+But, of course, the best way is with a letter.
+Your employer may require a formal letter.
+It is best to include the date of your last day of work in the letter and any other pertinent details.

 Depending on your situation, you will want to submit the resignation letter at least two weeks before your last day of work.
-A filled resignation letter template can help you to leave your job on a positive note.
+A filled template can help you leave your job on a positive note.
 In addition, that enables you to retain a good relationship with the company and your co-workers going forward.

-Types of Resignation Letters
+Types of Letters

 Heartfelt Resignation Letter